How to Improve Your Credit Score

 Late payments can stay on your report for years, so make timely payments a priority.
 Set up automatic payments for your mortgage, car loan, and credit cards.
 Even paying the minimum amount on time helps protect your score.

-One missed payment is recoverable – it hurts, but consistent on-time payments after that gradually restore the damage.
+One missed payment is recoverable, it hurts, but consistent on-time payments after that gradually restore the damage.
 A pattern of missed payments is much harder to overcome.
 Automate everything you can.

 Check Your Credit Report for Errors

 This is free, takes 30 minutes, and can produce immediate results.
-Visit annualcreditreport.com – the only federally authorized site for free credit reports – and pull all three bureaus.
+Visit annualcreditreport.com, the only federally authorized site for free credit reports, and pull all three bureaus.
 Look for:

 Disputing inaccurate information on your credit reports is one of the quickest ways to improve your score.
-File disputes directly with the bureau showing the error – TransUnion, Equifax, and Experian each have online dispute portals.
+File disputes directly with the bureau showing the error, TransUnion, Equifax, and Experian each have online dispute portals.
 Bureaus are required to investigate within 30 days.

 You can also monitor your TransUnion and Equifax reports weekly for free through Credit Karma and your Experian report directly at Experian.
+I’ve reviewed what Credit Karma is actually useful for in Credit Karma Review.

 Don’t Close Old Accounts

 Length of credit history makes up 15% of your score.
-Closing an old credit card reduces your average account age and increases your utilization ratio in one move – both bad.
+Closing an old credit card reduces your average account age and increases your utilization ratio in one move, both bad.

 Keep your oldest credit card open even if you rarely use it.
 Put a small recurring charge on it (a streaming subscription works well) and pay it off automatically each month.
 The account stays active, your history stays intact, and your available credit stays high.